Children's Hospital is part of the UPMC family.

 Dr. McKiernan recalls visiting Pittsburgh in 1991 to attend a scientific conference.
 As a trainee in pediatric liver diseases, he was excited to visit the place where liver transplantation was first developed and inspired by a talk he heard by the legendary Thomas Starzl, MD, PhD, who pioneered liver transplantation at the University of Pittsburgh.

-Twenty-five years later, Dr. McKiernan has moved to Pittsburgh to join the liver diseases team at Children’s Hospital of Pittsburgh of UPMC and oversee the care of patients with metabolic liver diseases as the director of the Pediatric Hepatology Program and as part of the Center for Rare Disease Therapy.
+Twenty-five years later, Dr. McKiernan has moved to Pittsburgh to join the liver diseases team at UPMC Children's Hospital of Pittsburgh and oversee the care of patients with metabolic liver diseases as the director of the Pediatric Hepatology Program and as part of the Center for Rare Disease Therapy.

 Dr. McKiernan has been professionally acquainted with many of the medical staff at the Center for Rare Disease Therapy for many years and has coauthored medical journal articles with Dr. Jerry Vockley, Center Director and Chief of Medical Genetics, Dr. Rob Squires and Dr. George Mazariegos, Chief of Pediatric Transplantation, among others.